jimmychang94/merge-conflict-exercise/FUBAR.md

-bob is  this up so bad
+this is not a new feature.
+Scott is the best bob is  this up so bad
 Hey I like to party
 this is what Ted and Alice are going to type....maybejkdhsfhjkhjksdfhj